Change-point regression with a smooth additive disturbance: Discussion

 \subsection{Filtered data}

-Finally, we outline how $\PCpluS$ can be adapted to filtered data.
-More precisely, let $\textbf{F}$ be the known convolution matrix of a discrete filter.
-Then, we assume

-This occurs for instance in the analysis of ion channel recordings \citep{neher1976single, sakmann2013single}, which are experiments to measure the conductance of a single ion channel over time.
+Finally, we outline how $\PCpluS$ can be adapted to filtered data as are common in the analysis of ion channel recordings \citep{neher1976single, sakmann2013single}, which are experiments to measure the conductance of a single ion channel over time.
 Ion channels are poreforming proteins in the cell membrane that allows ions to pass the membrane since they are needed for many vital processes in the cells.
 Channels regulate the ion flow by opening and closing over time.
 Studying those gating dynamics is of interest for instance in medicine or biochemistry.
 The conductance of an ion channel can be modelled as piecewise constant, but smooth artefacts are common, for instance caused by the electronic, building vibrations or small holes in the membrane.
 The recordings are filtered by lowpass filters, often Bessel filters, which are integrated in the hardware and hence known.
 The time continuous filter can be discretized at small errors.
-For further details we refer to \citep{pein2018fully} and the references therein.
-If in other experiments the filter is unknown, it can be pre-estimated using the techniques in \citep{tecuapetla2017autocovariance}.
-Adding filtering to $\PCpluS$ to estimate the piecewise constant signal is straightforward
+For further details we refer to \citet{pein2018fully} and the references therein.
+Writing $F \in \R^{n \times n}$ we obtain the model

+We note that if in other experiments the filter is unknown, it can be pre-estimated using the techniques in \citet{tecuapetla2017autocovariance}.
+Note that $F g^*$ is still a vector of evaluations of a smooth function so adding filtering to $\PCpluS$ to estimate the piecewise constant signal is straightforward.
+The initial step \eqref{eq:modifiedFusedLasso} is simply replaced by

-Note that $\textbf{F} \textbf{g}$ is still smooth and hence the smoothing matrix $\textbf{S}$ was not replaced in \eqref{eq:estFilter}.
-However, we stress that one might modify $\textbf{S}$ to obtain better results.
-The outlined extensions demonstrate that $\PCpluS$ is a flexible approach that can often be adapted to more evolved settings quite easily.
+The outlined extensions demonstrate that $\PCpluS$ is a flexible approach that can often be adapted to more involved settings easily.
 In many cases an extension of $\PCpluS$ only requires that one is able to adapt the fused Lasso and the smoothing separately to the new problem.